 3DC (Android, IOS)

-While we will do our best with your printing requests, some additional clean-up may be required (example: sanding).
+While we will do our best with printing your request, some additional clean up may be required by you.
+For example: Sanding

 If you have any questions regarding the 3D printer please contact:

 Carrie Musser, Library Assistant

 The 3-D printers were made available by a grant from the Leo S. Guthman Fund.